DenseLance/mcts-simple/README.md

 * We assume that states are unique.
 * Root node's score is almost never evaluated, and at most only the number of visits "n" is used.
+* We assume the node with the highest q-value/win rate/reward is the most visited node.

 ### Upper Confidence bounds applied to Trees (UCT)